bgpkit/bgpkit-broker/README.md

 docker build -t bgpkit/bgpkit-broker:latest .
 ```

-### On-premises CLI
+### On-premises CLI (Local SQLite)

-You can also start a BGPKIT Broker instance on your own server using the `bgpkit-broker` CLI tool with the following
+You can start a BGPKIT Broker instance on your own server using the `bgpkit-broker` CLI tool with the following
 command:

 ```bash